Sebeta City F.C.

-Sebeta City (Oromo: Magaalaa sabbataa; Amharic: ሰበታ ከተማ, Sebeta Ketema) is a professional football club based in Sebeta, Ethiopia.
+Sebeta City (Oromo: Magaalaa sabbataa; Amharic: ሰበታ ከተማ, Sebeta Ketema) is an Ethiopian professional football club based in Sebeta.
 They play in the Ethiopian Higher League, the second division of Ethiopian football.

 History

 Sebeta City F.C. was founded in 2005.

 In the 2010–2011 season of Ethiopian Premier League, the club was relegated to the Ethiopian second division after finishing in fourteenth place.

-The club was promoted to the Ethiopian Premier League after winning their group in the 2018-19 Ethiopian Higher League season.
+The club was promoted to the Ethiopian Premier League after winning their group in the 2018–19 Ethiopian Higher League season.

 Stadium

 Their home stadium is Sebeta Stadium, which has a capacity of 5,000.
 As part of a sponsorship deal, the club announced that a standard football pitch would be constructed at Sebeta Stadium.
 The renovation work at the stadium was finished in April 2020.

 Finances

 In December 2019 the club signed a four year sponsorship deal, worth 18 million Birr a year, with Meta Abo Brewery.
 The club had a contractual dispute with their former head coach Webetu Abate and the EFF after he left the club to coach the Ethiopian national team.